Th17 lymphocyte

 This section has been translated automatically.

-Subgroup of T-helper lymphocytes (Th cells), which, independent of the known differentiation pathways of Th1 and Th2 cells, have their own differentiation path with their own cytokine pattern.
+Subgroup of T helper lymphocytes (Th cells) that have their own differentiation pathway with their own cytokine pattern, independent of the known differentiation pathways of Th1 and Th2 cells.
 In addition to interleukin 17, Th17 cells produce a number of other cytokines(interleukin-6, interleukin-17A, interleukin-17F, interleukin-21, interleukin-22, interleukin-23, TNF-alpha, GM-CSF).
 Activated Th17 lymphocytes specifically express the transcription factor ROR-gamma-T.

 Due to their broad inflammatory potency, they have an essential function in the pathogenesis of autoimmune diseases.

 A Th-17 accentuated inflammatory pattern dominates in psoriasis and rheumatoid arthritis.
-This particular inflammatory pattern is responsible for the infiltration of the skin by neutrophil granulocytes and the reactive proliferation of keratinocytes and dermal vessels.
+This specific inflammatory pattern is responsible for the infiltration of the skin by neutrophil granulocytes and for the reactive proliferation of keratinocytes and dermal vessels.

 General information